cattleio/stampede/README.md

 git clone https://github.com/cattleio/stampede.git
 cd stampede
 vagrant up

+# Open you browser to http://localhost:9080
 ```

-API/UI will be accessible at http://localhost:9080.
-Running from Vagrant may take ***10 minutes to install, so please be patient.***  [Refer to the documentation](vagrant/README.md) for running a multi-node Vagrant setup.
+API/UI will be accessible at **http://localhost:9080**.
+Running Vagrant may take ***10 minutes to install, so please be patient.***  [Refer to the documentation](vagrant/README.md) for running a multi-node Vagrant setup.
+If you are running a multi-node setup, Vagrant may auto allocate different ports for 9080 for the additional nodes.

 # UI